 I recently read that some companies treat the seedlingâs soil with insecticides.
 Not good.
 Instead purchase an organic seed-starting mix so you know your plants wonât be hurting the environment or killing the beneficial bugs.

 There’s not too much more satisfying than growing your own vegetables.
 The ability to grow your own food gives you the freedom to be less dependent on others for what you need.
 Plus it’s a great educational family activity.

-Okay, have I convinced you do grow from seed?
+Okay, are you convinced you can grow from seed?
 I admit I used to buy only veggie plants from a local nursery.
-I still do occasionally if I see something that tickles my fancy.
-Growing plants from seed is very satisfying and fun plus you get a jump-start on spring planting.
+I still do occasionally if something tickles my fancy.
+But growing plants from seed is very satisfying and fun, plus you get a jump-start on spring planting …